rangle/ngCourse2/handout/testing/Introduction to TDD Testing.md

 Our actual test is basic, we use `expect` to formulate a scenario and use `toEqual` to assert the resulting condition we are expecting from such scenario.
 The test will pass if our assertion is equal to the resulting condition, and fail otherwise.
 You always want your tests to pass - do not write tests that have the results you want in a failed state.

-### Using Chia
+### Using Chai
-Chia is an assertion library with some tasty syntax sugar that can be paired with any other testing framework.
+Chai is an assertion library with some tasty syntax sugar that can be paired with any other testing framework.
 It lets us write tests in a TDD (Test Driven Development) style or BDD (Behaviour Driven Development) style.
 We already know what TDD is (read the intro!), so what exactly is BDD?
 Well BDD is the combination of using TDD with natural language constructs (english like sentences) to express the behaviour and outcomes of unit tests.
-Jasmine already uses a TDD style, so we'll be using Chia for its BDD interfaces, mainly through the use of `should`, and `expect`.
+Jasmine already uses a TDD style, so we'll be using chai for its BDD interfaces, mainly through the use of `should`, and `expect`.

 ```typescript
 import {